- Start outside, work in – soft tissues, then bones, then lungs/heart, finally neck/infradiaphragmatic.

 Other normal things

-Azygos lobe – normal variant where RUL has near vertical line extending up and out, giving impression of mediastinal mass.
+Azygos lobe – normal variant where RUL has near vertical line curving up and out, from thick point (anomalous azygous vein) – giving impression of mediastinal mass.

 Mach effect – a line parallel to heart border, looks like pneumocardium but actually optical illusion where your eye “detects” border where there isn’t one…